Fei-Yeh/HSRSV/README.md

-# HSRSV
+# CSD-BTF
-Source codes of Coupled Tensor Decomposition for Hyperspectral Image Super-Resolution in Presence of Spectral Variability will be made available here when the paper is accepted.
+This is our code for “Spectral Variability-Aware Block-Term Cross-Modal Decoupling for Hyperspectral Super-Resolution”; a detailed and refined version of the code will be released after acceptance of the paper.